wazo-platform/wazo-doc/source/system/backup_restore.rst

 Database
 --------

-The database ``asterisk`` and ``mongooseim`` from PostgreSQL are backed up.
-This include almost everything that is configured via the web interface and chat history.
+The following databases from PostgreSQL are backed up:

+* ``asterisk``: all the configuration done via the web interface (exceptions: High Availability, Provisioning, Certificates)
+* ``mongooseim``: chat history

 .. _manual_backup: